 * Dow, S&P 500 down more than 10 pct from Jan.
 26 record highs

-* Sentiment in stock markets remains frail (Updates with graphic, details on U.S. bonds and stocks)
+* Sentiment in stock markets remains frail (Updates with closing U.S. markets' levels)

 By Caroline Valetkevitch